papaya0712/quantybt-preview/README.md

 - **`analyzer`**: The already defined analyzer instance, as shown above.
 - **`n_sims`**: Total number of simulations.
-Due to much higher computational costs start with 100-200 simulations
+Due to much higher computational costs start with 300-500 simulations

 The smaller the p-value, the less likely it is that the strategy’s performance is due to chance.
-Formally, the null hypothesis states: "The strategy has no genuine edge, its performance could be replicated on a randomly permuted price series"
+The null hypothesis states: "The strategy has no genuine edge, its performance could be replicated on a randomly permuted price series"

 ```python
 from quantybt.montecarlo import Permutation